 The aim is for children to be able to see a letter and then say the sound it represents out loud.

 Children then need to go from saying the individual sounds of each letter, to being able to blend the sounds and say the whole word.

-Children are taught sounds such as ‘m’ ‘a’ ‘d’ ‘s’ and ‘t’ in the beginning and start to be able to blend these sounds together to make words such as ‘sat’.
+Children are taught sounds such as ‘s’ ‘a’ ‘t’ ‘p’ 'i' and ‘n’ in the beginning and start to be able to blend these sounds together to make words such as ‘sat’.

 Some simple steps to help your child learn to read through Phonics

-- Please use your child’s Book Bag and Reading Record.
-This is a great way for teachers and parents to communicate about what children have read.
-The Reading Record can tell you whether your child has enjoyed a particular book and shows problems or successes he or she has had, either at home or at school.
+- Please bring your child’s Book Bag and Reading Record to school every day.
+The Reading Record is a great way for teachers and parents to communicate about what children have read.
+It can tell you whether your child has enjoyed a particular book and shows problems or successes he or she has had, either at home or at school.